 Each camper family was provided the dress code at registration in hopes that only clothing within the dress code will be packed.
-Family group leaders will be the first line of defense with addressing articles of clothing that are outside of the dress code Program Directors are responsible for ensuring that the dress code is followed with faculty members.
+Family group leaders will be the first line of defense with addressing

+Program Directors are responsible for ensuring that the dress code is followed with faculty members.